High-Content MicroscopyNational facility

 4. Significance of facility specific technique for project 0 – 2

 - Antibodies.
-37,000 antibodies validated (by protein arrays) from the HPA project.
+47,000 antibodies validated (by protein arrays) from the Human Protein Atlas project.

 - Confocal microscope.
 3 LEICA SP5 confocal microscopes

 - Liquid handling.
-Two TECAN FREEDOM EVO 150 pipetting robots
+Two TECAN FREEDOM EVO 150 pipetting robots.
+One TECAN Fluent 480.

 - High-throughput profiling of protein targets in single cells using multiplexed immunofluorescence and fluorescent bioimaging.